nbzuong/water-sort-puzzle-game/README.md

 #### Solution

-Solution of the above puzzle solved by A* algorithm
+Solution of the above puzzle solved by A* algorithm.

+Each line represents a bottle, empty lines represent empty bottles.

 ```
 abb